5 Vectors

 Note

 The map function is very much related to broadcasting and similarly named functions are found in many different programming languages.
-(The “dot” broadcast is mostly limited to Julia and mirrors on a similar usage of a dot in MATLAB.)
+(The “dot” broadcast is mostly limited to Julia and mirrors a similar usage of a dot in MATLAB.)
 For those familiar with other programming languages, using map may seem more natural.
 Its syntax is map(f, xs).

 5.5.2 Comprehensions